-Before starting each program students will be informed of all costs related to these items.
+Before starting each program, students will be informed of all costs related to these items.
+Toolkits, uniforms, and other materials sent after the 5-day cancellation period has elapsed are generally nonrefundable.
+Students cancelling after the 5-day cancellation period but before their start date will be afforded 7 calendar days to postmark a return of an unopened tool kit.
+Students should contact their Admissions Representative if they have any questions about the toolkit or any other institutionally-provided materials.
 Students will have access to a full list of needed course supplies upon enrollment; however, the most current supply list will be accessible as part of the course resources at least 1 week prior to the start of each program course.
-Students are encouraged to check the current supply list prior to beginning each course to ensure they have all needed materials
+Students are responsible for having all required equipment and are encouraged to check the current supply list prior to beginning each course to ensure they have all needed materials.

-FINANCIAL INFORMATION
+FINANCIAL INFORMATION - CERTIFICATE PROGRAMS